varld/use-delayed/README.md

 # Use Delayed

-A React hook for delaying a value.
+A React hook for delaying updates of a value.

 ## Install